Our experience in IP protection is vast

 We’ve been working with a local supplier to develop a new biodegradable plastic.
 It wants to launch the product next week.
 Is patent protection recommended?

 Firstly, the situation should be assessed before the new plastic material is released into the public domain.
 As part of the assessment, it’s important to identify who owns any potential patent rights to the degradable material.
-Relevant is the existence of any collaboration agreements between you and your supplier.
+Also relevant is the existence of any collaboration agreements between you and your supplier.
 These usually include an IP ownership clause that establishes who owns any arising IP.

 A patent can be filed in joint names.
 Alternatively, your supplier may decide to transfer all rights to you at the start, during or even after the patent application process.
 The important point is that you secure your commercial position by filing.
 As part of any assessment of ownership, it’s common to evaluate those individuals/employees that have made an active contribution to the invention.
 This is often fundamental and decisive for IP/patent ownership.